mozilla/experimenter-docs/docs/workflow/implementing/messaging/microsurveys/ios-mobile-microsurveys.md

 1. This title of the prompt which can be customized, but also has a fallback string located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1361).
 2. The close button dismisses the survey and it won't be shown again.
 3. The continue button starts the survey and shows the survey sheet.
-It can be customized, but also has a fallback string located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1366).
+The button label can be customized, but also has a fallback string located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1366).

 ### Survey (Modal / Bottom Sheet)